aws/copilot-cli/site/content/docs/include/common-svc-fields.md

 <span class="parent-field">volume.efs.auth.</span><a id="access_point_id" href="#access-point-id" class="field">`access_point_id`</a> <span class="type">String</span>
 Optional.
 Defaults to `""`.
 The ID of the EFS access point to connect to.
 If using an access point, `root_dir` must be either empty or `/` and `auth.iam` must be `true`.

-<div class="separator"></div>

-<a id="environments" href="#environments" class="field">`environments`</a> <span class="type">Map</span>
-The environment section lets you override any value in your manifest based on the environment you're in.
-In the example manifest above, we're overriding the count parameter so that we can run 2 copies of our service in our prod environment.